-- Children taking prescribed medication must be well enough to attend the setting. - Only medication prescribed by a doctor (or other medically qualified person) is administered.
-It must be in-date and prescribed for the current condition. - Children's prescribed medicines are stored in their original containers, are clearly labelled and are inaccessible to the children. - Parents give prior written permission for the administration of medication.
+- Children taking medication must be well enough to attend the setting. - Medication must be in-date and intended for the current condition. - Children's medicines are stored in their original containers, are clearly labelled and are inaccessible to the children. - Parents give prior written permission for the administration of medication.
 The staff receiving the medication must ask the parent to sign a consent form stating the following information.
-No medication may be given without these details being provided: - the full name of child and date of birth; - the name of medication and strength; - -who prescribed it; - the dosage to be given in the setting; - how the medication should be stored and its expiry date;

-- any possible side effects that may be expected; and
+No medication may be given without these details being provided: - the full name of child and date of birth; - the name of medication and strength; - who prescribed it (if prescribed); - the dosage to be given in the setting; - how the medication should be stored and its expiry date; - any possible side effects that may be expected; and

-- the signature of the parent, their printed name and the date.
+- - the signature of the parent, their printed name and the date.

 - The administration of medicine is recorded accurately on our medication record sheet each time it is given and is signed by the key person/manager.
 Parents are shown the record at the end of the day and asked to sign the record book to acknowledge the administration of the medicine.
 The medication record sheet records the:

 - name of the child;

 - name and strength of the medication;

 - date and time of the dose;

 - dose given and method;

 - signature of the key person/manager; and

 - parent's signature.